rrcobb/blog/src/pages/posts/2022-07-08-review-play-in-predictive-minds-a-cognitive-theory-of-play.md

 **If you've tuned your difficulty appropriately, learning will feel like playing**.

-Boredom and frustration are signals that the design is too easy (or not novel enough) or too hard.
-If you tune the pace so that the learner's brain expects to learn quickly, then they will feel curious.
+Boredom and frustration are signals that the design is too easy, too hard, or not novel enough.
+If the learner's brain expects to learn quickly, then they will feel curious.
 If they are currently learning quickly, that will feel fun to them.

+**Learner's emotional reaction is a signal of how well-tuned a challenge is**

 > we speculate that proneness to boredom and a proclivity to play may act as a creative stimulus for cultural innovation